Venezuelan crisis of 1902–1903: Blockade

-Mystery of Roosevelt's role
+Uncertainty of Roosevelt's role

-Fourteen years later (during the 1916 a presidential campaign when he was calling for the United States to enter the World War against evil Germany), Roosevelt claimed that Germany's acquiescence to arbitration came from his threat to attack the German ships in Venezuelan waters using Dewey's fleet.
+Fourteen years later (during the 1916 presidential campaign when he was calling for the United States to enter the World War against Germany), Roosevelt claimed that Germany's acquiescence to arbitration came from his threat to attack the German ships in Venezuelan waters using Dewey's fleet.
 Historians have been debating Roosevelt's veracity for a century.
-According to historian George Herring in 2011:No evidence has ever been discovered of a presidential ultimatum.
+According to historian George C. Herring in 2011:

+No evidence has ever been discovered of a presidential ultimatum.
 Recent research concludes, on the contrary, that although the Germans behaved with their usual heavy-handedness, in general they followed Britain's lead.
 The British, in turn, went out of their way to avoid undermining their relations with the United States.
 Both nations accepted arbitration to extricate themselves from an untenable situation and stay on good terms with the United States.

 However historian Shaw Livermore says the Secretary of State's remarks "were as close to a direct threat as it was possible to come in diplomatic parlance".
 Roosevelt also claimed that Germany had intended to seize a Venezuelan harbor and establish a permanent German military base; and certainly the German representative in Venezuela is known to have had such ambitions.
 However, historical records suggest the German Kaiser had no interest in such a venture, and that motivations for the intervention lay with the insult to German prestige from Castro's actions.
 The Kaiser only gave the go ahead after being sure that Britain would play the lead role.